Lythmass/Python-Web-Scraping/README.md

 A Python app that crawls on the website, gets their data, determines the gender using AI and then exports the data as CSV.

+## Lessons Learned

+The working process for this poject was enjoyable, because I learned how to use the powerful tool for crawling the web pages (Beautiful Soup) and the very interesting tool known as OpenAI API.

 ## Features
 - Crawl the following website: https://www.bdh-online.de/patienten/therapeutensuche/